zaiisao/Documentation/en/Audio Broadcast/test_switch_device_web.md

 ## Considerations

+- On Chrome 81 or later, Safari, and Firefox, device IDs are only available after the user has granted permissions to use the media device.
+See [Why can't I get device ID on Chrome 81?](https://docs.agora.io/en/faq/empty_deviceId)
-- Errors might occur when you call the stream.init method, see the [API Reference](https://docs.agora.io/en/Audio%20Broadcast/API%20Reference/web/interfaces/agorartc.stream.html#init) for details.
+- Errors might occur when you call `stream.init`, see the [API Reference](https://docs.agora.io/en/Audio%20Broadcast/API%20Reference/web/interfaces/agorartc.stream.html#init) for details.
 - The device ID is randomly generated, and might change for the same device, so we recommend you call the `getDevices` method every time before testing the devices.